CartelProject/csak/README.md

 - Userdata wipe
 - Detection of connected device (codename detection)
 - Reboot to recovery and fastboot using one click
+- Toggling device display on or off depending on phone state for phones with a broken power button

 ### Screenshot:
 ![CSAK](/assets/screenshot.jpg)